-You link your credit card and checking account to an account with Debitize.
+You link your credit card and checking account to one account with Debitize.
 Whenever you make purchases on your credit card, they will automatically deduct that amount and at the end of the month, they use that money to pay off your credit card.

 63. Set Up a Sinking Fund

 Sinking funds are a great way to automate your finances and plan for major expenses coming up.
 If you know you’re going to spend $600 on Christmas every year, then starting setting aside $50 each month so that it won’t be such a shock when the time comes.